mmazzarolo/tap-the-number/README.md

 Unfortunately I had to drop the idea because React-Native suffers from small lags when you run multiple animations (in my case when tapping on tiles rapidly), but it seems that something is changing thanks to [Native Driver](https://facebook.github.io/react-native/blog/2017/02/14/using-native-driver-for-animated.html).
-At the time I had already created the game engine and some components, so, instead of throwing away the project, I decided to turn it into this game.
+At the time, I had already created the game engine and some components, so, instead of throwing away the project, I decided to turn it into this game.

 ## Interesting stuff
-#### Config files are your friends
+### Config files are your friends
 I tried to gather all the variables that describe the app behaviour in the `config` directory.
 The `config/metrics.js` for example exposes all the application dimensions:
 ```javascript